Why You Trust Some Faces More Than Others

 The researchers chose a group of people to conduct the experiment and analyze the 200 photos.
 They selected 30 Japanese university students (15 men and 15 women), also aged 19 to 24.
 They were in charge of evaluating how trustworthy the faces in the photos seemed to them.

-The participants were placed in front of a monitor, at a distance of 65 cm.
-Each photograph was presented to them for 0.5 s.
-They were then asked to rate the trustworthiness of the face on a scale of one (very untrustworthy ) to seven (very trustworthy), using a number pad.
+The participants sat in front of a monitor, at a distance of 65 cm.
+The researchers presented them with each photo for 0.5 s.
+The researchers then asked them to rate the trustworthiness of the face on a scale of one (very untrustworthy ) to seven (very trustworthy), using a number pad.

 The study of trust